brehen/master-thesis/docs/thesis_essay/essay.md

 This master thesis explores the following hyphothesis:

 > It is possible to develop a FaaS platform that scale to near-zero resource
-> usage without sacrificing consistency.
+> usage without suffering the CAP-theorem.

 To test this, we will develop a prototype Pure Functions as a Service written in Rust, and attempt to scale to near-zero by implementing a simple service for